 The State Board of Equalization has been very aggressive in their efforts to collect delinquent sales taxes.
 If you are facing an audit or investigation with the BOE, contact RJS LAW immediately.
 We have convenient offices in Los Angeles, Irvine and San Diego, and extensive experience dealing with criminal tax investigations, audits and appeals.
 Call us today at (619) 595-1655 for a free 30-minute consultation.

 This blog post is not intended as legal advice and should be considered general information only.
 If you have tax or business related questions or if you have received any types of notices from either the IRS or the California Franchise Tax Board, contact the tax professionals at RJS LAW today.

 Our team constantly stays updated on the latest tax issues and we can help you sort through your options.
-We have convenient offices in Los Angeles, Orange County and San Diego and we can help.
+We have convenient offices in Orange County and San Diego and we can help.
 For a free consultation, call us at (619) 595-1655.